-His PhD research aims to produce a series of artefacts documenting the history of a mysteriously abandoned County Durham seaside resort called Seaton Snook.
-This will take in the area's history as a tourist destination, a centre of industry, and a forgotten community of sea-coalers and houseboat dwellers, from its establishment in medieval times to its sinister vanishing in the late 1960s.
-Visit the archive in progress here at seatonsnook.com.
+His PhD research aims to produce a series of artefacts documenting the history of a semi fictional County Durham seaside resort called Seaton Snook, from its establishment in medieval times to its sinister vanishing in the late 1960s.
+Visit the archive in progress at seatonsnook.com.

 Peter is the house composer for Proxima Dance company, and welcomes commissions from contemporary dance practitioners.
 Film and TV credits include projects by Mischief Theatre (Peter Pan Goes Wrong/BBC), Oli Mason, and Timothy Gaer.
 Currently he is working with the National Trust property Speke Hall, to produce soundscapes and interactive artworks for visitors to the house.

 21/03/20, from 18.00 with Proxima Dance: Live tape loops and ambient soundscapes, with a brief presentation of music from Seaton Snook (venue details tba)

 01/05/20, Turner Sims Concert Hall, Southampton: A new Snookish work for Viola, performed by Kasia Zimińska.

 14/07/20 Liverpool John Moores University, Early Modern Soundscapes conference: Plenary roundtable participant, "Sound And Heritage Engagement: a National Trust case study".